-Dual Enrollment Credit: Dual credit by AP exam for ECON 1100 (4.5 credits) from Metropolitan Community College or dual enrollment through UNO.
+Dual Enrollment Credit: Dual credit by AP exam for ECON 1100 (4.5 credits) from Metropolitan Community College.

 0561 INFORMATION TECHNOLOGY APPLICATIONS

 Description: Students will think analytically, manipulating information and using the computer as a productivity tool.
 This course will focus on advanced skill development in word processing, spreadsheet, database, integration of applications utilizing advanced features, and exploring web technologies.
 Students will apply the ethical, legal, and social responsibilities of computing.
 Students will practice professional communication techniques by collaborating and communicating via the Internet.